 The plug-in has two meters, which can be altered individually to either show input, output, or the gain reduction of the opto or discrete compressors.
-I tend to to prefer one meter for each stage of compression.
+I tend to prefer one meter for each stage of compression.

 The compressor has many toggle switches to toggle between settings such as stereo or dual mono, compressor in or out, plug-in bypass, transformer setting, and side-chain in or out.
-The side-chain is a pre-compressor high pass filter set around 80hz to ensure low frequency material does not trigger over-compression.
+The side-chain is a pre-compressor high pass filter set around 80hz to ensure low-frequency material does not trigger over-compression.
 For mastering, I usually have this switched engaged.
 My only complaint of the plug-in is that it is not possible to re-order the opto and discrete compressors, which I find would be extremely useful.

 The first stage of compression is the opto section (think LA-2A/3A type sound).
 This section is smoother and slower than the discrete.
-Great for buttery levelling.
+Great for buttery leveling.
 Simply set the threshold and makeup gain, no option for attack and release settings.

 The opto make up gain feeds the discrete solid state compressor.
-This sections has typical settings in regards to ratio, attack and release.
+This section has typical settings in regards to ratio, attack, and release.
 The ratio ranges from extremely gentle 1:2:1 transparent buss compression, to Flood limiting.
 The compressor can act much faster than the opto and its range of settings need to be experimented with.
 For mastering, a long attack and quick release with a low ratio usually does the trick well.

 The discrete gain feeds the final transformer section and output.
 The plug-in comes with three settings: Nickel (most transparent), Iron (slightly colored), and Steel (the most colored).
-While the setting can be subtle, it mimics real transformer responses in regards to slight low frequency bump, harmonics, and high smoothing.
+While the setting can be subtle, it mimics real transformer responses in regards to slight low-frequency bump, harmonics, and high smoothing.
 Best to toggle between the three on your source material to see what setting fits the song best.

-The compressor is most commonly used on the master buss due to its awesome ability to musically glue together a mix, at the same time either adding smoothness or punch, and dialed in color.
+The compressor is most commonly used on the master buss due to its awesome ability to musically glue together a mix, at the same time either adding smoothness or punch and dialed in color.
 The doesn’t mean it can’t work great on other instruments!
-On many tracks, I find myself using two stages of compression, which makes the SHMC great to perform opto levelling and solid state compression.
+On many tracks, I find myself using two stages of compression, which makes the SHMC great to perform opto leveling and solid state compression.
 There are plenty of presets to get started.
 Unlike mastering where a little (1-2db) of gain reduction goes a long way, don’t be afraid to hit the compressor harder for more color and control.

 There you have it, the UAD Shadow Hills Mastering Compressor in a nut shell.
 The plug-in retails for $299 and comes with a 14-day demo.
-Of course a UAD card is a must if you want this plug-in.
+Of course, a UAD card is a must if you want this plug-in.
 Happy mastering!